Donald Bren: Education

-Bren has donated more than $200 million to support programs in K-12 public schools and higher education institutions in Southern California.
+Bren has donated over $200 million to support programs in K-12 public schools and higher education institutions in Southern California.

-Many of Bren's contributions have benefited universities in California, including the University of California, Irvine, University of California, Santa Barbara, and Chapman University.
-At the University of California, Bren "has contributed more to support endowed chairs than any other single donor in UC's history."
-Privately and through the Donald Bren Charitable Trust, he has directed contributions to support its faculty and programs.
-At UC Irvine, the Bren Events Center, the Donald Bren School of Information and Computer Sciences and the recently built Donald Bren Hall are named after him, honoring his patronage of the school.
-The University also named its Claire Trevor School of the Arts after his stepmother.
-Additionally, UC Santa Barbara named Bren Hall and the Bren School of Environmental Science & Management, a graduate school, after him as well.
-Bren made a donation to the Bren School of Environmental Science and Management to "enhance and strengthen the school's core interdisciplinary programs, personnel, and special activities."
-When commenting about the continued support from Bren, UC Santa Barbara Chancellor Henry T. Yang said, "Bren's vision for developing a peerless, world-leading institution offering an interdisciplinary program of environmental science, management, and policy has been a tremendous source of inspiration and leadership for the Bren School."
+His contributions have benefited the University of California, Irvine, University of California, Santa Barbara, and Chapman University.
+The University of California recognised that Bren "has contributed more to support endowed chairs than any other single donor in UC's history."
+He had done so privately and through the Donald Bren Charitable Trust.
+At UC Irvine, his patronage was honored with the naming of the Bren Events Center, Donald Bren School of Information and Computer Sciences and Donald Bren Hall after him.
+Its Claire Trevor School of the Arts was named after his stepmother.
+UC Santa Barbara named Bren Hall and the Bren School of Environmental Science & Management, a graduate school, after him in recognition of his donation to "enhance and strengthen the school's core interdisciplinary programs, personnel, and special activities."
+UC Santa Barbara Chancellor Henry T. Yang said, "Bren's vision for developing a peerless, world-leading institution offering an interdisciplinary program of environmental science, management, and policy has been a tremendous source of inspiration and leadership for the Bren School."

 In August 2007, Bren pledged $20 million to the recently established UC Irvine School of Law.
-The purpose of the gift was to establish an endowment to help recruit and support a nationally recognized dean and 11 distinguished law scholars, and also to provide the dean with discretionary start-up funding.
+The purpose was to establish an endowment to help recruit and support a nationally recognized dean and 11 distinguished law scholars, and provide the dean with discretionary start-up funding.
 In recognition of the gift, the school was initially named the UC Irvine Donald Bren School of Law.
-In 2008 an agreement was reached between Bren and the University that the school would not bear his name.
-Erwin Chemerinsky, dean of the law school, said, "We are deeply grateful for the Bren gift, but it was decided between the chancellor and Mr. Bren that our name should be parallel to other UC schools."
+In 2008, it was agreed that the school would no longer bear his name to be similar or parallel to other UC schools.